 Retrieval cues are important because they are the key that unlocks the information.
-Imagine a newly graduated class of emergency medical workers.
-They all passed the test, but how many of them will be able to recall the specific knowledge required to handle a unique emergency situation?
+Imagine a newly graduated class of firefighters.
+They all passed the test, but how many of them will be able to recall the specific knowledge required to handle a unique situation?
 Only those who have the appropriately fine-tuned retrieval cues available can recover the necessary information.

 Is it really that simple?

 Actually, no. Retrieval isn’t quite that simple.
 In his article, Retrieval-based Learning, associate professor Jeffrey Karpicke states, “People do not store static, exact copies of experiences that are reproduced verbatim at retrieval.
 Instead, knowledge is actively reconstructed on the basis of the present context and available retrieval cues.”